Rates, discounts and monetary transactions

 When

-According to our professional rules, disbursements of funds in real estate files to third parties, such as the seller, the mortgage bank, or an intermediary, may not take place until we have conducted a follow-up investigation in the public registers held by the Land Registry.
-We can only conduct this investigation on the first business day after the deed is registered in the public registers.
-Therefore, there is a one or two business days between the execution of the deed and the disbursement.
+According to our professional rules, payment of funds in real estate matters to third parties, such as the seller, the mortgage bank, or an intermediary, may not take place until we have conducted a follow-up research in the public registers held by the Land Registry.
+We can only conduct this research on the first business day after the deed is registered in the public registers.
+Therefore, there are one or two business days between the execution of the deed and the payment.

 To whom?